erik-norlin/TIF155-Dynamical-Systems/README.md

 # TIF155-Dynamical-Systems
 Course TIF155 at Chalmers University.
-Here have dynamical systems of ODEs been simulated in various ways.
+Focus here has been on simulating dynamical systems of non-linear ODEs in various ways.